JosephCoburn/travel-tracker-jc/README.md

 - Allow users to view all badges.
 - Allow photo uploads for a voyage.
 - Allow users to add information to their profile including photos, bio, favorite locations, desired destinations, etc.

+#### Additional Notes
+_ **IMPORTANT!** _
+*In order to use the sort functionality, users must input location properties (region, country, state/territory) using their proper names -- EXACTLY as they'd be found in an atlas.
+This means capitalization and exact characters must be used.
+For example, 'Texas' MUST be input as 'Texas'.
+If it is entered as 'texas', 'texas ', 'texus' ... etc, the sort functionality will not work.*